attocash/docs/whitepaper.md

 - **Development Fund (40% of supply):** This allocation is set aside for ongoing development, infrastructure, and ecosystem growth.
 Building a sustainable network requires funding developers, running servers, and promoting the platform.
-The development fund ensures that the team has resources to improve Atto over time, add features, and scale the network, all while being transparent about how these funds are used.
-It is effectively an investment in the project’s future capabilities (e.g., further optimization, community programs, etc.).
+It's important to note that Atto did not, and will not, conduct an ICO.
+Unlike many projects, we don't have millions from investors to fund development — this fund is critical for sustaining and improving Atto over time.
+Some users have brought up concerns about the development fund allocation, and we've started a discussion [here](https://github.com/attocash/docs/discussions/5) to address them and gather feedback.
+We're committed to being transparent about how these funds are used and to continuously working with the community as Atto evolves.

 - **Community Rewards (24% of supply):** Another large portion is allocated to community-driven contributions and bounties.